-With the Big Data Tools plugin you can monitor your Spark jobs.
+With the Big Data Tools plugin, you can monitor your Spark jobs.

-Create a connection to a Spark server
+Connect to a Spark server

 Name: the name of the connection to distinguish it between the other connections.